-- Following is a list of what can be found on the website.
-About: why join, history, links, Objects, - 22 executive profiles, organizational structure, mission, staff, contact information - 23 1.
+- 21 Following is a list of what can be found on the website: Home, About Us, to Inspire, To Organize, To - Act On, To Inform, Get in Touch, Join. - 23 1.
 Communiques: by standing committee - 24 2.
-Conventions: past and present - 3.
-Media: On the Spot, The Canadian League, letters, news releases, articles, memos, publication guidelines - 4.
+Annual Meetings of Members/Conventions: past and present - 3.
+Media: Spotlight, The Canadian League, letters, news releases, articles, memos, publication guidelines - 4.
 Reports: annual reports - 28 5.
 Resolutions: by position and year, and a list of archived resolutions - 6.
 Resources: Catch the Fire, price lists, forms, manuals, position papers, programs and workshops, promotional materials - 31 The home page displays all recent updates to the website for the convenience of frequent site - 32 visitors.